 Amba Wildlife Corridor

-India, home to the world’s largest population of tigers, is seeking to reverse a tragic decline of this majestic keystone predator, in addition to other ecologically and spritually important species, by establishing and protecting a system of reserves and corridors.
-While in Amba, we can gain an appreciation for the ecological importance, impacts, and conservation strategies happening in this region including the spiritual aspects of hornbills, palm civet, tigers, fish tail palm, and other animal species, in sacred groves.
+India is seeking to reverse a tragic decline of ecologically and spritually important species by establishing and protecting a system of reserves and corridors.
+While in Amba, we can gain an appreciation for the ecological importance, impacts, and conservation strategies happening in this region including the spiritual aspects of hornbills, palm civet, tigers, fish tail palm, and other animal and plant species, in sacred groves.